Manual build setup

 Configuring your test machine

 For the most part, there is nothing that you have to add to configure the test machine.
 We have already installed the most common libraries, languages, browsers, and databases that you’ll need.
 See Ubuntu 12.04 and Ubuntu 14.04 build image pages for a comprehensive list of what we have installed.
-If you need anything else installed, please contact us and CircleCI support should be able to accommodate you.
-Be aware that for security reasons, we don’t provide root access.

 The machine section